How I work

 Why this Matters Now

-The operational friction you're experiencing today, the bottlenecks, the communication breakdowns, the founder dependency, it only gets worse as you scale.
+The friction you're experiencing today, slow decisions, unclear ownership, delivery that still needs you.
+It only gets worse as you scale.

 You can ignore it and hope it fixes itself.

 (It won't.
-It'll just get more expensive to fix later.)
+It'll just get more expensive to address later.)

 Or you can design the systems now that let you scale sustainably.